-Where: Dusseldorf & Cologne.
-Germany, Europe
+Where: Düsseldorf & Cologne.
+Germany, Europe.

-When: July into August 2006
+When: July 2006

-Night-time Dusseldorf complete with moon, the cables of the Theodor Heuss Bridge, and the Rheinturm TV Tower.
+Night-time Düsseldorf complete with moon, the cables of the Theodor Heuss Bridge, and the Rheinturm TV Tower.
 It has the largest digital clock in the world, which you can see along the spine of the tower at night.
 Local time is calculated and displayed as a binary clock by a series of lights.

-Furturistic Dusseldorf: the unique metallic waviness of the Gehry building.
+Futuristic Düsseldorf: the unique metallic waviness of the Gehry building.

-Furturistic Dusseldorf: the unique metallic waviness of the Neuer Zollhoff building.
+Futuristic Düsseldorf: the unique metallic waviness of the Neuer Zollhoff building.

 The giant spires of Cologne Cathedral - the most visited monument in Germany.